 MCSD personnel cannot search for personal items lost or misplaced while at school.
-MCSD personnel will not be responsible for the value of an item in the event of damage, loss or theft while at school.
-Parents - please consider this carefully and be intentional when you decide whether to send items to school with your child or children, and inspect any and all containers (and their contents) that are sent to school with your child or children.
+MCSD personnel will not be responsible for the value of an item in the event of damage, loss, or theft while at school.
+Parents - please consider this carefully and be intentional when you decide whether to send items to school with your child or children and inspect any and all containers (and their contents) that are sent to school with your child or children.
+This applies to telephones, computers, and any other personal items that are brought to school.

-Athletics and Extracurricular Activities
+Athletics and Extracurricular Activities - Parental Opt-Out Information

-Outside of the regular school day, MCSD students have many opportunities to participate in extracurricular activities.
-Such activities may include athletics, academic competitions, before and after-school clubs, as well as various fine arts programs.
+Outside of the regular school day, MCSD students have many opportunities to participate in extracurricular activities at the school level.
+Such activities may include athletics, academic competitions, before and after-school extracurricular clubs, as well as various fine arts programs.
 The law allows a wide variety of clubs.
-We want all parents to be comfortable with what their child or children are doing while at school.
-Please know that you may restrict your child from participation by filling out the "Opt-Out" form provided to you by the Principal in the form packet at the beginning of the school year.
+We want all parents to be comfortable with the activities selected by students.
+Parents and guardians must obtain information regarding the extracurricular clubs offered directly from the school level Administrator at the beginning of the school year.
+Parents or guardians may restrict participation by filling out and returning the "Opt-Out" form provided by the Student Services Division at the beginning of the school year.
 Please seek information from your school's Principal about the clubs that are offered so that you can make informed decisions about permissions.
+If a parent or guardian does not limit the clubs that the student may join, the student will be permitted to join any extracurricular club for which they are eligible.
+The Opt-Out form must be filled out and returned if a parent or quardian wishes to restrict student participation.